Oily scalp? This is what you can do

 How do you get an oily scalp?

 Scalp sebum production is regulated by hormones.
-This sebum is produced by sebaceous glands in the scalp and its purpose is to protect the hair and scalp from external influences and to moisturise it.
+This sebum is produced by sebaceous glands in the scalp.
+Its purpose is to protect the hair and scalp from external influences and to moisturise it.
 Normally, the scalp produces a certain amount of sebum that is needed to keep the hair and scalp healthy.
 But if too much sebum is produced, it can lead to hair that becomes oily quickly.
 Some people naturally produce more sebum than others.
 Some certain androgenic hormones, such as testosterone, can affect sebum production.
 These androgenic hormones can increase sebum production in the scalp to cause an oily scalp.
-Another way hormones can affect sebum production is polycystic ovarian syndrome (PCOS).
-In such cases, medications or other treatments may be needed to balance hormones and regulate sebum production.
-It is important to remember that everyone's hormones work differently, so what works for one person may not necessarily work for another.

 There are several other factors, besides hormones, that can contribute to oily scalp:

-• Insufficient shampoo: Not using enough shampoo can lead to a buildup of sebum on your scalp.
+• Insufficient shampoo: Not using enough shampoo can lead to a build-up of sebum on your scalp.

 • Clogged pores: If the pores on your scalp become clogged, this can lead to an oily scalp.